gladiola/blog/_drafts/2020-03-20-CloudNodeBastionHost.markdown

 ---
-title:  "$5 Cloud Node to Bastion Host"
+title:  "From $5 Cloud Node to Bastion Host"
 date:   2020-03-20 08:30:00
-description: Hardening a cloud node to withstand normal Internet traffic.
+description: Hardening a cloud VM to withstand normal Internet traffic.
 ---

 Cloud providers hook us in with cheap teaser rates; and then they slowly offer us feature after feature, at $10 each.
 Before you know it, the $5 a month budget has grown to $50, $60, or $70.
 We'll tell the story of how we can took a bare bones FreeBSD VM from a major cloud hosting company and built it up to be a standalone bastion host that works as a nameserver and more.

 # Our Goals
-For this project, we wanted to buy a domain name, and then do everything ourselves.
+For this project, we wanted to buy a domain name, and then do everything else ourselves.
 Aside from needing the registrar to get the name, we didn't want to have to use any of the provided services.
 Registrars can do a great job of offering web hosting, site building, and other services; but, we shouldn't have to depend upon them.
 If we took the lowest cost deal they offered for hosting, what could we do?

 For a projected cost of $10 a month, we could get two VMs.
 These nodes would each have their own public IP address.
 They'd be bare bones FreeBSD systems.
 Being "out there on the Internet" would be to our advantage; sites acting as nameservers would serve us better away from our main node.
 Since our main demarc only gets one IP, these two VMs might be a good fit.